appsec2008/ACNBP/README.md

 This project is a Next.js web application designed to demonstrate and explore the core concepts of an **Agent Capability Negotiation and Binding Protocol (ACNBP)**.
 It provides an interactive platform to visualize and experiment with key aspects of multi-agent systems, including:

 *   **Capability Negotiation:** How agents can discover and agree upon services based on defined requirements (e.g., Quality of Service, cost) and offered capabilities.
-*   **Agent Directory Service (ADS):** A mock registry where agents can be listed with their capabilities, addresses, and supported protocols.
+*   **Agent Directory Service (ADS):** A sqlite registry where agents can be listed with their capabilities, addresses, and supported protocols.
-*   **Secure Binding Protocol:** Simulating the process of establishing a secure and trusted communication channel between agents, considering factors like certificate verification and multi-factor authentication.
+*   **Secure Binding Protocol:** The process of establishing a secure and trusted communication channel between agents, using a local CA for certificate verification leveraging OpenSSL
-*   **AI-Powered Offer Evaluation:** Leveraging Generative AI (via Genkit and Gemini) to evaluate and score capability offers from different agents based on complex criteria, including security requirements.
+*   **AI-Powered Offer Evaluation:** Leveraging Generative AI (via Genkit and Gemini, to be implmented in next phase) to evaluate and score capability offers from different agents based on complex criteria, including security requirements.

 The platform aims to provide a tangible way to understand the dynamics of agent interactions within a structured protocol.